cgrootcrego/Tillandsia_Genomes/3. Orthology/README.md

     grep "Tlei" orthogroups_Tfas-Tlei-Acom.full-set.no_Acom_specific_og.all_info.txt > Tlei_orthology_info.txt
     grep "Tfas"  orthogroups_Tfas-Tlei-Acom.full-set.no_Acom_specific_og.all_info.txt > Tfas_orthology_info.txt

-Lastly I added scaffolds lengths to these files and reshuffled the columns a bit to make it more logical for the next step with `add_scaffold_lengths.py`.
+I added scaffolds lengths to these files and reshuffled the columns a bit to make it more logical for the next step with `add_scaffold_lengths.py`.

 The actual analysis was done in the Rscript `Analyze_global_orthogroups.R`.
 The analysis showed that more than 99 % of 1-to-1 orthologs are on the main scaffolds in both assemblies.
 This also led to the inclusion of the 26th scaffold in *T. leiboldiana*, as it contained a non-negligible amount of orthologs.